necro-nemesis/Altsound-converter/README.md

 ### Linux scripts for matching folder based sound files to existing altsound.csv files. ###

-### Digger vs Sorter scripts ###
+### Use of Sorter vs Digger scripts ###

-Digger and sorter are used indpendently depending on the desitred outcome you are looking for.
+Sorter and digger are used indpendently depending on the desitred outcome you are looking for.

-Sorter will provide a copy of the source supplied altsound.cvs file to reference the altsound profile.
-In when using sorter it therefore preserves the original references for commonality of references to the original sound profile.
-In doing so it isn't able to add in additional random sounds that may have been added by sound profile creators.
-The end result is likely to require less manually editting but lack some additional variety that may be available.
+Sorter will provide a morror copy of the source supplied altsound.csv file to be referenced by the newly gnerated altsound profile.
+When using sorter it therefore preserves the original references for commonality with the original sound profile it was pulled from.
+In doing so it isn't able to add in additional random sounds to be referenced that may have been added by sound profile creators.
+The end result is likely to require less manual editting but lack some additional variety that may be available.

-Digger will generate a new altsound profile with new entries for all sound files it is able to associate.
-It incrementally "digs" through sound folders and indexes each sound file it finds to it's a cvs entry and exclusive sound file name.
+Digger will generate a new altsound profile with new altsound.csv entries for all sound files it is able to associate.
+It incrementally "digs" through sound folders and indexes each sound file it finds to it's a csv entry and exclusive sound file name.
 It will capture all sound files available and reference them.
-The negative aspect of this is the the newly generated .cvs file will not be congruent with the original ROM folder file.
+The negative aspect of this is the the newly generated .csv file will not be congruent with the original ROM folder file.

 - Copy script contents to file and make executable with ```chmod +x sorter```
 - Place the script in a folder with the altsound.csv file and the 5 sound file subfolders.